TidalSana/TidalSana/README.md

 ### Joshua Semana —— [@TidalSana](https://twitter.com/JestingJosh)
 Hi, my name is Joshua Semana!
 This is where I somehow make stuff in the computer language known as code.
-Currently, I am going through The Odin Project Curriculum (TOP) to learn FullStack (MERN).
+Currently, I am going through The Odin Project Curriculum (TOP) to learn FullStack (MERN) concepts and eventually end up as a developer.

 ### Where am I from? :confused:

 I'm from a tiny southern Pacific island called Rota.
-Have you ever heard of the Marianas Trench?
-It's about 40 miles from there!
+Have you ever heard of the Marianas Trench, it's about 40 miles from there.
 It's also one of the neighboring islands to Guam (I was born there).

 ### Jutsu (Skills) :punch::pray::open_hands::fist:
 * Programming